appsemble/appsemble/packages/studio/pages/docs/docs/03-guide/tls.md

 ## Introduction

 TLS stands for Transport Layer Security.
-It’s predecessor was Secure Sockets Layer (SSL).
+It’s successor to the widely known Secure Sockets Layer (SSL).
 The protocol is widely used in securing HTTPS websites.

 Appsemble supports securing your app using TLS/SSL certificates.